openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 When the cluster is down and cannot be revived, ``ovsdb-client backup`` will not work.

+Use ``ovsdb-tool cluster-to-standalone`` to convert clustered database to standalone database when the cluster is down and cannot be revived.

 Upgrading or Downgrading a Database
 -----------------------------------